 This is a map of Galizien Deutsche settlement circa the year 1939.
-This beautiful, one-of-a-kind map was drawn by Rudolf Unterschütz and is available here for free thanks to his generosity.
-You're welcome to print and copy this map as long as you do so for private (non-commercial) use only.
-It was originally published in Heimat Galizien (Band I) written by Hilfskomitee der Geliziendeutschen and published in 1965.
+This beautiful, one-of-a-kind map was drawn by the late Rudolf Unterschütz.
+Thanks to the generosity of his family, it is available here under a Creative Commons Attribution-NonCommercial-ShareAlike license (auf Deutsch).
+It was originally published in 1965 in Heimat Galizien (Band I) written by Hilfskomitee der Geliziendeutschen.

 There is also a free index to the Unterschütz map.
 The index was compiled by Dave Gorz and is an invaluable aid to finding villages.